mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is the continuity condition?
 What do inductors resist change to?
 - How does a capacitor behave when initially excited and at DC steady-state?
 - What is an inductors impedance at DC vs infinitely high frequency?
 Plot this behavior.
 - Draw a realistic circuit model for a capacitor.
-What are the parastics and where do they come from?
+What are the parasitics and where do they come from?
 - What is a capacitor's self resonant frequency?
 - What is a bypass/decoupling capacitor?
 What about a bulk capacitor?
 What is the difference?
 - What is an AC coupling capacitor?